The ICRC in Iraq

 While continuing to help displaced persons, the ICRC is restoring livelihoods and enabling people regain or maintain their financial independence.

-ICRC assistance focuses on helping poor farmers boost production, providing emergency assistance to internally displaced persons and making grants to vulnerable women in charge of households and to disabled people so they can start small businesses.
+ICRC assistance focuses on helping poor farmers boost production, providing emergency assistance to internally displaced persons and refugees, and making grants to vulnerable women in charge of households and to disabled people so they can start small businesses.

 Access to clean water remains difficult in much of Iraq.
 ICRC engineers repair and upgrade water infrastructure, mainly in rural and neglected areas prone to violence.
 Some 1.5 million Iraqis have better access to clean water thanks to such activities, carried out with the support of the Iraqi authorities.